zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Vehicle Physics

-### MaxVehicleLinearVelocity
+### MaxVehicleLinearVelocity_3.0.x
 - Description: Sets the absolute max speed a vehicle can ever move in.
 This is X Y Z directions.
 This will prevent the ship from rapidly flying away.
-Try staying between 5 and 20.
-Higher values will increase potential of vehicle flying off to space
+Try staying between 5 and 100.
+Higher values will increase potential of vehicle flying off to space or rapidly accelerating through objects before physics can apply to an unloaded zone.
-- Default Value: 10
+- Default Value: 100

-### MaxVehicleLinearYVelocity
+### MaxVehicleLinearYVelocity_3.0.x
 - Description: Sets the absolute max speed a vehicle can ever move in vertical direction.
 This will limit the ship capability to launch into space.
 Lower values are safer.
 Too low and the vehicle will not use gravity well
-- Default Value: 3
+- Default Value: 50

 ### MaxVehicleAngularVelocity
 - Description: Sets the absolute max speed a vehicle can ROTATE in.
 Having a high value means the vehicle can spin out of control.